unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/shares.md

 2. Click on **Global Share Settings**.
 3. Turn on disk shares to make them visible in your network.

 Once you enable them, you'll notice disk shares in the Unraid GUI under a section labeled **Disk Shares** in the **Shares** tab.
-Each drive in your array can be accessed like this:
+Each drive in your %%array|array%% can be accessed like this:

 - **Individual Drives**: These appear as `/mnt/diskX` where X is the disk number (e.g., `disk1`, `disk2`, etc.).
 - **Pools of Drives**: If you have multiple drives grouped together, they will show up as `/mnt/pool-name`.
-The most common pool is called `cache`, but you can name your pools however you like.
+The most common %%pools|cache-pool%% is called `cache`, but you can name your %%pools|cache-pool%% however you like.

 :::important